alan-turing-institute/synthetic_data_release/README.md

 ### Utility
-To run a utility evaluation with respect to a simple classification task and some univariate utility measures (variable means and medians for continuous variables and and frequencies for categorical variables) run:
+To run a utility evaluation with respect to a simple classification task and some univariate utility measures (means and medians for continuous variables and and frequencies for categorical variables) run:
 ```
 python utility_cli.py -D data/cchic_cleaned -RC tests/utility/runconfig_cchic.json -O tests/utility
 ```